 Why do we need it?

-We need to know your basic personal data to be able to develop and construct our generation portfolio, maintain and operate our electricity generation assets.
+We need to know your basic personal data to be able to develop and construct our generation portfolio, maintain and operate our electricity generation assets, and process applications to our community funds.
 In particular, to communicate and conduct business with you.
 We may also collect specific information in order to enter into legal contracts with you.

 Legal bases for processing